WPezClasses/wp-ezclasses-docs-getting-started/README.md

 Think of class-wp-ezclasses-admin-ui-cleanup-1-presets-1 as the "fuel".
 It's the setting for series of commonly used filters and actions for cleaning up the Admin UI.
 For example, remove the Yoast SEO stuff.
 The idea is to get rid of "How do I do that again?" or "Where did I put that snippet?"

->> No offense Yoasty.
+>> No offense to Yoast.
 It's just that the issue comes up often enough that we wanted to make it ez for people to adjust such things to their own liking / project / client.

 Now think of class-wp-ezclasses-admin-ui-cleanup-1 as the "engine".
 It takes the fuel and executes / implements the various setttings as defined in class-wp-ezclasses-admin-ui-cleanup-1-presets-1's method admin_ui_cleanup_presets_combinations().